sarahshi/PyIRoGlass/README.md

 Read the [documentation](https://pyiroglass.readthedocs.io/en/latest/) for a run-through of the PyIRoGlass code.

 ## Run on the Cloud
-If you do not have Python installed locally, run PyIRoGlass on [Google Colab](https://colab.research.google.com/github/SarahShi/PyIRoGlass/blob/main/PyIRoGlass_RUN_colab.ipynb).
+If you do not have Python installed locally or if you use a Windows computer (without Linux), please run PyIRoGlass on [VICTOR (Volcanology Infrastructure for Computational Tools and Resources)](https://hub.victorproject.org/hub/login?next=%2Fhub%2F) or on [Google Colab](https://colab.research.google.com/github/SarahShi/PyIRoGlass/blob/main/PyIRoGlass_RUN_colab.ipynb).

+To run PyIRoGlass on VICTOR, use the ```victor setup``` command in the command line and select option 15 for PyIRoGlass.
+This will create an instance of PyIRoGlass in your local working directory.
+The VICTOR option will allow for more rapid processing than Google Colab.

 ## Run and Install Locally
 Obtain a version of Python between 3.8 and 3.12 if you do not already have it installed.
-PyIRoGlass can be installed with one line.
+PyIRoGlass can be installed with one line on Mac and Linux.
 Open terminal and type the following:

 ```
 pip install PyIRoGlass